Join Us Now Become a Mentor

 Veganism is not a diet.
 Veganism represents a committed praxis in support of animal rights—a steadfast rejection of the exploitation, suffering, and harm inflicted upon animals by our species.
 It is defined as “a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”
 Embracing a vegan lifestyle means making the conscious decision to no longer take part in the unnecessary, institutionalized suffering of animals.
 In practice, this means abstaining from the consumption of animal bodies or secretions, such as meat, dairy, eggs, or honey.
 It means refraining from wearing their skin, fur, feathers, etc. It means no longer purchasing items manufactured through animal testing or experimentation, etc.

-Sign up to AAM today!
+Sign up to AAC today!

 Resources